p-grant/data_analysis_portfolio/Study Projects/Data Analysis Process.md

   - Don’t use sample sizes less than 30.
   - Confidence Level: How confident you are in the survey results.
     - The most common accepted confidence level is 95%.
+  - Margin-of-error: The amount a sample’s results are expected to differ from what the result would have been if the entire population had been surveyed.
+The maximum that the sample results are expected to differ from those of the actual population.
 ### Data Analysis Process
 Six Steps:
 - Ask